Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 As an educator, can I waive the entry fees for my class?

-The Alliance for Young Artists & Writers and its Affiliates will waive the entry fee if it presents a significant barrier to participation and if the student submits a Fee Waiver Form.
+The Alliance for Young Artists & Writers and its Affiliates will waive the entry fee if it presents a significant barrier to participation.
+Educators are able to indicate they would like an entry’s fee waived on the payment page of their portal account.
 Each student and their family should make this determination for themselves.

 Fee waivers are made possible, in part, by BLICK Art Materials.